Corporate Governance and Nominating Committee

 The Committee has the following specific duties and responsibilities, in addition to any additional similar matters that may be referred to the Committee from time to time by the full Board, the Chairman, or which the Committee raises on its own initiative:

-- Makes recommendations to the full Board of Directors concerning all nominees for Board membership, including the re-election of existing Board members.
+3. Makes recommendations to the full Board of Directors concerning all nominees for Board membership, including the re-election of existing Board members.
 The Committee will review any candidate recommended or nominated by stockholders, members of the Board, or members of management under the Committee’s criteria for selection of new Directors, as well as requirements under the Corporation’s organizational documents and applicable law.
 The Committee will be responsible for conducting all inquiries into the background, qualification, and independence of any candidate.
 The Committee will consider the extent to which a candidate’s membership would promote diversity among the Directors, taking into account various factors and perspectives, including differences of viewpoints, professional experiences, educational background, skills, and other individual qualities as well as race, gender, age, and national origin.
-In this connection, the Committee retains the sole authority to retain and terminate any search firm to be used to identify director candidates, including sole authority to approve the search firm’s fees and other retention terms.

-- Regularly reviews issues and developments relating to corporate governance issues, including stockholder proposals for inclusion in the Corporation’s proxy statement, and makes recommendations to the full Board of Directors.
+8. Regularly reviews issues and developments relating to corporate governance, including stockholder proposals for inclusion in the Corporation’s proxy statement, and makes recommendations to the full Board of Directors.

-- Periodically reviews and makes recommendations to the full Board of Directors regarding Director orientation, compensation, and continuing education.
+11. Periodically reviews and makes recommendations to the full Board of Directors regarding compensation of nonemployee directors.